jameshume/jehtech/src/html/python/pyvisa.md

 PyVISA is an open source implementation of the VISA standard.
 The other option is the NI libvisa library.

+All VISA devices have their own unique resource name.
+For example, `USB::0x1234::125::A22-5::INSTR` is resource name for a USBTMC device with manufacturer ID 0x1234, model code 125, and serial number A22-5.

 ### USBTMC - USBTest and Measurement Class
 USBTMC stands for USBTest and Measurement Class and allows GPIB-style communication over USB using USBTMC-compliant VISA layers.